ketanhwr/blog/_posts/2018-03-06-inter-iit-experience.markdown

 ## Reaching Chennai

 I took a train from Bangalore to Chennai on 4th of January along with Kush (who was also doing an internship at Bangalore and was part of IITR contingent).
-Unfortunately, my seat was full of bed bugs (which I realised the next morning)
+Unfortunately, my seat was full of bed bugs (which I realised the next morning :/).

 <center><img src="{{ site.baseurl }}/images/interiit/cat.jpg" alt="Couldn't Load Image" style="width: 50%" /></center>
 <center style="font-size: 0.9em; margin-bottom: 40px;"><i>This little guy was my first new friend in the IITM campus.</i></center>